jbachlombardo/code_sample_nx/README.md

 This created the following image, which we used for presentations.

-(Inputs anonymized for this run sample.)
+(Inputs anonymized for this sample.)

 ![nximage](https://jbachlombardo.files.wordpress.com/2018/03/network-activity.png)